surprisehighway/craft-avatax/README.md

 This plugin requires Craft 4 and Craft Commerce 4.0 or later and Craft Commerce 4.0 or later.

-> Related: The Craft 2.x Commerce 1.x [version](https://github.com/surprisehighway/craft-avataxtaxadjuster) of this plugin is no longer actively maintained but is still available.

 ## Installation

 To install the plugin, follow these instructions.